Sir Robert Brice Kingsmill

 Kingsmill remained unemployed until March 1778 when he commissioned the new Vigilant 64, but although he fought at the Battle of Ushant on 27 July he resigned after the court martial of Admiral Hon.
 Augustus Keppel in fury at the machinations of the administration.
 Being elected M.P for Yarmouth on the Isle of Wight in 1779, he sat in the House of Commons as an anti-government member for the next year, and he did not apply for employment until after the fall of Lord North’s government in 1782.

-Upon returning to service he was appointed to the Elizabeth 74, although she was not ready in time to serve in the Channel fleet’s operations of 1782.
-At the end of the year he was ordered to the East Indies in company with the Grafton 74, Captain Sir John Hamilton, Europe 64, Captain Arthur Phillip, and Iphigenia 32, Captain William Parker, but the voyage was cut short by a storm in the Bay of Biscay in January, after which he returned to England.
+Upon returning to service he was appointed to the Elizabeth 74, although she was not ready in time to serve in the Channel fleet s operations of 1782.
+In January 1783 he departed England in command of a squadron consisting of the Grafton 74, Captain Sir John Hamilton, Europe 64, Captain Arthur Phillip, and Iphigenia 32, Captain William Parker, with secret orders to attack Spanish possessions in South American before sailing around Cape Horn to join the East Indies squadron in an attack on Manila.
+Unfortunately a storm in the Bay of Biscay dispersed the squadron, and he returned to England to find that peace had been made with the Spanish.
 After paying the Elizabeth off, he recommissioned her in March and continued to command her as a guardship at Portsmouth for the next three years, paying her off for the second time in early 1786.

 On 5 April 1784 Kingsmill was elected M.P. for Tregony in Cornwall as a government supporter, holding the seat for the next six years and never speaking, although he did occasionally vote against the prime minister, William Pitt.
-On 22 October 1790 he sat on the court martial into the mutiny on the Bounty which had occurred on 28 May 1789, but apart from a brief period in command of the Duke 90 during the Nookta Sound dispute of 1790, and from April – June 1791, he remained unemployed for the next two years.
+On 22 October 1790 he sat on the court martial into the mutiny on the Bounty which had occurred on 28 May 1789, but apart from a brief period in command of the Duke 90 during the Spanish Armament of 1790, , and again in 1791 during the Russian Armament, he remained unemployed for the next two years.

 Kingsmill returned to England in December 1800, taking passage to Bristol aboard the Kangaroo 18, Commander George Pulling, and he died at his seat of Sydmonton Place, Newbury, Berkshire on 23 November 1805.
 His estate passed to the Reverend John Stephens of Chewton Mendip, Somerset.